-Is it necessary to pay for book promotion?
+Is it necessary to pay to promote your books?

 However, selling ebooks is not easy, and if you think that simply paying out a lump of cash for advertising and promotion alone will immediately increase your book sales, then perhaps you should read on.